ozancaneren/online-shoppers-purchase-intention/README.md

 ## C – Initial Model Building with All Features

-In the python notebook in this repository, I first build prediction models using all of the features in the data set.
+In the python notebook in this repository, I first build prediction models using all of the features in the data.
 I use different methods such as:

 - Simple Decision Tree Classifier
 - Bagged Decision Trees Classifier